digiltd/oh-rtd-test/Koubachi-Binding.md

 to remind you to give your plant water use the following rule

-First need the water level Item and some block Item to don't spam your self:
+First need the water level Item and some block Item to don't spam your self `
 String      plant1_Water_Level           "Water Level [%s]"                <grass> (gPL)    {koubachi="device:00066672ef98:recentSoilmoistureReadingValue" }

 Switch plantbswitch90 (gPL)